TotalVerb/totalverb.github.io/projects.md

 permalink: /projects/
 ---

-Here are a few interesting projects that I’ve worked on over the years.
+Here are a few interesting open-source projects that I’ve worked on over the years.
+I also [teach] mathematics.

 ## Currencies.jl